iNoles/SwiftTasks/README.md

-# Swift To-Do List App
+# SwiftTasks

-A simple To-Do List app built with SwiftUI and SwiftData to help you manage your tasks efficiently.
-The app supports offline data persistence, allowing you to add, edit, and delete tasks seamlessly on both iOS and iPadOS.
+SwiftTasks is a sleek to-do list application for iOS 18.0+ and iPadOS 18.0+, leveraging SwiftUI and SwiftData for a seamless offline task management experience.
+Effortlessly manage your tasks with an intuitive interface, whether you're adding, editing, or deleting items.
+SwiftTasks ensures your task data is always accessible, even without an internet connection.

 ## Features